grizzlychair/traffic-thief/README.md

 6. Creates an `openttd/` directory at the root of the USB drive
 7. Downloads the correct Linux generic binary for that version from `cdn.openttd.org`
 8. Extracts and cleans up the archive
-9. Creates the following directories inside `openttd/`:
+9. Creates `data/config/` on the drive for the OpenTTD config file
-   - `save/` - savegames (OpenTTD checks here first when it exists next to the binary)
-   - `newgrf/` - NewGRF mods
-   - `data/config/` - configuration file
 10. Generates a `launch-OpenTTD.sh` wrapper script that points OpenTTD at the portable config on the drive

 ## Usage